Best Way to Send Money from China to the US

 Why the USD Route Changes the Answer

 A traditional bank usually sends USD through an international wire path.
-SkyRemit uses a USD local-payment route through local partner banks instead.
-That route difference affects both speed and total cost.
+A structured platform may use a USD local-payment route instead.
+That route difference affects speed, payout clarity, and how much friction the sender faces when entering ACH and beneficiary details.

-That is why the best way to send money from China to the US is not just a question of app versus bank.
-It is a question of local payment versus international wire, and of which route gives the sender a better final payout with less friction.
+That is why the best way to send money from China to the US is really a question of local payment versus international wire, not just platform versus bank.

-If you are still deciding at the mechanism level first, compare a bank wire and a transfer platform in China before narrowing the answer to the US corridor.
+If you are still deciding at the mechanism level first, compare bank wire vs transfer platform in China before narrowing the answer to the US corridor.

-Both paths still involve review.
-The practical difference is that a standard salary-remittance case is usually easier to follow in a stronger digital flow, especially when the sender needs to double-check ACH routing or beneficiary details before release.
+Both routes still involve review.
+The practical difference is that a standard salary-remittance case is often easier to manage in a stronger digital flow, especially when the sender needs to double-check ACH routing or beneficiary details before release.

-In a bank-led wire process, a wrong field can mean more back-and-forth with the branch, more time spent fixing the transfer, and a slower retry.
-Many expats find the digital route easier to manage because the first successful transfer makes later ones easier to repeat.
+In a bank-led wire process, a wrong field can mean more back-and-forth with the branch, more manual correction, and a slower retry.
+Many expats find the digital route easier to repeat once the first successful US transfer has been established.

-Documents Are Similar, But the Bank Process Is Usually Heavier
+Documents Are Similar, But the Bank Process Often Feels Heavier

-For a standard salary remittance from China to the US, the core document set is usually passport, a valid work visa or work residence permit, and an individual income tax certificate.
-In simpler terms, the usual requirements are identification documents and taxed income proof.
+For a standard salary remittance from China to the US, the core document set is usually passport, a valid work-status document, and tax-related salary proof.
+In simpler terms, the normal requirement is identity plus lawful taxed-income support.

-In some review cases, additional income proof may also be accepted, such as IIT app screenshots, an employment contract, payslips, employer income proof, or bank statements.
+In some review cases, additional income support may also be accepted, such as IIT app screenshots, an employment contract, payslips, employer proof, or bank statements.
+If you want the full checklist first, see what documents foreigners need to send money from China.

 The practical difference is not that banks need documents and platforms do not.
-The difference is that bank handling often feels more manual and repetitive.
-For many senders, each bank transfer can mean bringing passport, work visa, contract, tax certificate, and other materials again, then spending more time fixing anything that does not match.
+The difference is that bank handling often feels more manual and repetitive, while a stronger digital process makes later transfers easier once the first case has been established.

 How Long Does It Usually Take?

-For standard supported USD cases, timing is often within 0-1 business days after release.
-Traditional banks more often land around 2-3 business days, depending on bank handling and any intermediary-bank processing.
+For supported USD cases, timing is often within 0-1 business days after release.
+Traditional banks more often land around 2-3 business days, depending on bank handling and intermediary processing.

 Important US Account Details